chanjarster/tomcat-mongo-access-log/README.md

 Tomcat Mongo Access Log
 =======================

 Tomcat Mongo Access Log can be used to save tomcat access log to mongodb.
+Before start you should got mongodb installed ([MongoDB installation guide](http://docs.mongodb.org/manual/installation/))

 The project comes with two subprojects: